 Lastly, it would be great to contribute to a data-based conversation about our city.
-Because it’s a public entity, paid for by public money, pretty much everyone had a view on it.
+As the place we live and pay to maintain as tax-payers, pretty much everyone has a view on it.
 Encouraging double-checking (or single-checking) those views against data would be a plus.
 So, let’s engage in some baseless speculation together (a favorite past-time), and self-correct against actual data (another favourite past-time).
 Maybe we’ll get somewhere together.

 Talk soon Winnipeg Data nerds!